A unified field theory I: The quantization of gravity: The gravitational waves model

 valid in $E$, which, for fixed $(t,g_{ij})$, can be looked at as an eigenvalue equation, where $\Lam$ would be a constant multiple of the eigenvalue provided $n\not=4$.
 In case $\so$ is compact, a spectral resolution of equation \re{6.3.1} would be possible.

-However, we believe that a hyperbolic and not an elliptic equation should define the possible states of quantum gravity, though we shall use this ansatz to obtain an elliptic spectral analysis of the quantization of the interaction of gravity with Yang-Mills fields as one possible model besides obvious generalizations of the two models models presented in this paper, since in this case a spectral resolution of the corresponding hyperbolic equations is not possible.
-But at the moment we only treat the quantization of gravity and a spectral resolution of a hyperbolic version of equation \re{6.3.1} will be possible.
+However, we believe that a hyperbolic and not an elliptic equation should define the possible states of quantum gravity.
 In order to obtain a hyperbolic equation while eliminating any occurrences of the term in \re{6.1.1} we have to express the Hamilton constraint by a different equation.
 In \rs{3} the Hamilton equations only yielded the tangential Einstein equations \fre{3.22}, or equivalently,

 The Hamilton constraint expresses the normal component of the Einstein equations, where the terms \tit{tangential} und \tit{normal} refer to the foliation $M(t)$ of the spacetime $N$.
 This foliation is also the solution set of the geometric flow equation